 Faculty and Staff: Should pay fines when received to avoid further action.
 Subsequent vehicle registration will be withheld until all citations have been paid.

 Others: Traffic fines may be appealed or paid online or can be paid at the Office of Traffic and Parking.

 - Vehicles with multiple citations could be towed for identification and payment of citations.

 - Delayed Registration and Fines: Fines for citations on unregistered vehicles that are subsequently identified or registered by students are automatically billed to students' accounts.
 Faculty and staff member should pay citations when received to avoid further actions.

-To pay a fine in person, please contact the Traffic & Parking Office at 322-2554 or come by our office at 2043 Scarritt Place in the Wesley Place Garage during our office hours Monday through Friday 7:30 am to 4:00 pm.
+To pay a fine in person, please contact the Traffic & Parking Office at 322-2554 or come by our office at 2800 Vanderbilt Place, Nashville, TN 37212 during our office hours Monday through Friday 7:30 am to 4:00 pm.

 When checks are returned by a bank for insufficient funds, closed accounts, etc., the amount of the check will be billed to the appropriate student account, or payroll deducted.
 A return fee of $25 will also be billed or deducted to cover costs of processing the charges.

 Traffic citations issued by the Office of Traffic and Parking may be appealed online within 15 days to the Traffic and Parking Appeals Committee.